10 Mostly Harmless Hong Kong Snakes

 Source: iNaturalist user 林嘉恩 – CC BY 4.0

-This species belongs to the same Ptyas family as oriental ratsnakes, yet with their leafy green scales, there’s no chance of confusing them.
-In fact, the greater green snake has a problem its cousin doesn’t: being mistaken for bamboo pitvipers and whacked to death.
-In reality, this snake is non-venomous, and flees into the bushes (where its camouflage is superb) if frightened.
+This species belongs to the same Ptyas genus as the oriental ratsnake, yet with their leafy green scales, there’s no chance of confusing them.
+In fact, the greater green snake (Ptyas major) has a problem its cousin doesn’t: being mistaken for bamboo pitvipers and whacked to death.
+In reality, this snake is non-venomous, and generally flees into the bushes if frightened, where it can blend in using its superb camouflage.

-Ptyas major averages at 70-90cm, pushing to a maximum of 120cm.
-This snake is widespread in southeast China, and also reaches northern Laos and Vietnam, but isn’t found in Thailand.
+The greater green snake averages at 70-90cm, pushing to a maximum of 130cm.
+This species is widespread in southeast China, and also reaches northern Laos and Vietnam, but isn’t found in Thailand.

 3 White-browed keelback